Sabella pavonina

 The worm lives inside a smooth tube of fine mud or sand particles held together with mucus.
 The tube stands upright with the lower end attached to stones and the upper end protruding from the sea bed.
-When covered by water, the worm extends its tentacles out of the tube to feed by filtering out small food particles.
-At low tide or when disturbed, it withdraws back into the tube.
+When covered by water, the worm extends its crown out of the tube to feed, using cilia on the radioles to circulate water through the crown.
+Small food particles are carried down the radioles to the mouth of the worm, while larger particles are rejected, or cemented with mucus to extend the length of the tube.
+The crown is highly sensitive to light and pressure and quickly retracts in response to motion or shadow.

+Sabella pavonina and other Sabellid worms experience heavy predation by bottom-feeding fish, but are capable of regenerating even when a large part of the tube and the worm inside have been bitten off.